 At present, to be eligible for the potential Class Action, your property or business must be located in or around the investigation area.
 The main categories of claimants that will be eligible to join are the following:

 - Property owners within or around the investigation area; and

 - Commercial businesses within or around the investigation area.

 It may be that the eligibility criteria for the Class Action will change, depending on legal advice.
 If the criteria changes, we will let you know.

 Follow the link below to register for the class action:

 Who is Shine Lawyers' Class Action team?

-Shine Lawyers' Class Action team includes some of the firm’s most experienced partners, solicitors and support staff, including researchers, law clerks and paralegals.
-Your team includes:
+Shine Lawyers' Class Action team includes some of the firm’s most experienced special counsel, solicitors and support staff, including law clerks and paralegals.
+The Katherine investigation team includes:

 Our offer to you